Biden reverses Trump changes to bank antidiscrimination law - WTMJ

 The OCC said it plans to start from scratch, and told banks to effectively ignore the 2020 changes while the agency rewrites the regulations.

-But the changes the OCC made last year were considered too broad for many activists and for Congressional Democrats who oversee banks on the Senate Banking Committee and House Financial Services Committee.
-For example, banks would have been given credit under the law for issuing credit cards and personal loans — something banks were already doing, particularly the largest institutions.

-The regulations would have also given banks credit, under certain circumstances, for loans they make to build or improve facilities such as sports stadiums and hospitals.
+Sen. Sherrod Brown, D-Ohio and chairman of the Senate Banking Committee, said in a statement that the OCC’s decision was “a step in the right direction.”
+He said the regulations were “jammed through last year against the advisement of civil rights leaders, community development activists, and local voices.”

-The argument from activists was that the changes would have made it easier for many banks to pass their CRA exams, and would disincentivize them from opening branches or approving mortgages in low income neighborhoods.
+Activists argued these changes would have made it easier for many banks to pass their CRA exams, and would disincentivize them from opening branches or approving mortgages in low-income neighborhoods.
+Civil rights activists have long argued that the law was a powerful tool to get banks to address the systematic financial inequalities in this country.
+For example, CRA examinations are often a starting point for prosecutors at the Department of Justice when investigating potential cases of redlining.

-“CRA was, and still is, a civil rights bill,” said Black Rep. Gregory Meeks, D-New York, last year at a Congressional committee to review Otting’s changes.
-“Your proposal would undermine that.”

-The changes proposed by Otting were so drastic that the other two bank regulators that have authority under the law, the Federal Reserve and the Federal Deposit Insurance Corporation, refused to sign on.
+The changes proposed by Otting were so drastic that the other two bank regulators that have authority under the law, the Federal Reserve and the Federal Deposit Insurance Corporation, refused to sign on to the OCC’s changes.
 This left banks wondering which regulator to follow when it came to compliance.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.